Whiteknight/whiteknight.github.com/drafts/parrotstore.md

 will invoke the callback to get the value otherwise (and save it to Memcached for later use).
 Of course, for this to be practical the callback to generate the content should be more expensive than a return of a constant string.

+I havent't tested with multiple memcached servers yet, and I haven't implemented several of the methods memcached supports.
+It's a start, however, and I can already think of several potential uses for it.

 ## MySQL